shloknatarajan/cs224w-project/docs/ddi_model/final_blog/final_blog.md

 # Conclusion

-We demonstrated that GNN-based link prediction can effectively identify drug-drug interactions, achieving 73.28% Hits@20 on the challenging ogbl-ddi benchmark.
-The key to success was combining graph structure with external drug features through a carefully designed fusion architecture.
+We demonstrated that GNN-based link prediction can effectively identify drug-drug interactions.
+Our model, GDINN (Graph Drug Interaction Neural Network), achieves 73.28% Hits@20 on the challenging ogbl-ddi benchmark.
+The key to success was combining the Advanced GCN's graph structure learning with external drug features through a carefully designed fusion architecture.
 Our results show that for biochemical interaction prediction, the graph provides essential relational context, but domain-specific features are necessary to generalize beyond the training distribution.
-This work contributes to the broader goal of computational drug safety screening, where accurate DDI prediction can help prevent harmful medication combinations before they reach patients
+This work contributes to the broader goal of computational drug safety screening, where accurate DDI prediction can help prevent harmful medication combinations before they reach patients.

 # References